This post talks about how to generate folder structure in Markdown.

 ├── src │ ├── controller │ │ ├── **/*.css │ ├── views │ ├── model │ ├── index.js ├── public │ ├── css │ │ ├── **/*.css │ ├── images │ ├── js │ ├── index.html ├── dist (or build ├── node_modules ├── package.json ├── package-lock.json └── .gitignore

-The tree is a Unix command which displays the nested folder and files and outputs to the console
+The tree is a Unix command that displays the nested folder and files and outputs to the console

 cd nodeapp command where nodeapp is a node application.